-How can the SI kilogram unit — embodied in a single lump of metal cast in the 19th century — be redefined in terms of an invariant of nature and scaled up or down conveniently, accurately and repeatedly?
+How could the SI kilogram unit — embodied in a single lump of metal cast in the 19th century — be redefined in terms of an invariant of nature and scaled up or down conveniently, accurately and repeatedly?

 After decades of debate, the international measurement science community has chosen to answer that question by using Planck’s constant.

 For many observers, the connection between mass on the scale of a liter of water and a constant deriving from the very earliest days of quantum mechanics may not be immediately obvious.
 The scientific context for that connection is suggested by a deep underlying relationship between two of the most celebrated formulations in physics.

 One is Einstein's famous E =mc2, where E is energy, m is mass and c is the speed of light.
 The other expression, less well known to the general public but fundamental to modern science, is E = hν, the first "quantum" expression in history, stated by Max Planck in 1900.
 Here, E is energy, ν is frequency (the ν is not a “v” but instead the lowercase Greek letter nu), and h is what is now known as the Planck constant.

 Einstein's equation reveals that mass can be understood and even quantified in terms of energy.
 Planck's equation shows that energy, in turn, can be calculated in terms of the frequency ν of some entity such as a photon (a particle of light), or alternatively, with some mathematical substitutions, a mass — times a multiple of h.
 The multiple must be a positive integer — such as 1, 2 or 3.
 The integer aspect is what makes the relationship "quantized" — matter releases energy in discrete chunks, known as “quanta,” which can be imagined as individual packets or bundles of energy.